cloud8421/recipe/README.md

 - Each step is a separate function that receives a state with the result of all previous steps
 - Each step should be easily testable in isolation
+- Each workflow needs to be easily audited via logs or an event store

 ## Installation